wazuh/wazuh-documentation/source/deployment-options/deploying-with-ansible/guide/install-ansible.rst

 Installation on CentOS/RHEL/Fedora
 ----------------------------------

 Installation is done using yum from `EPEL <http://fedoraproject.org/wiki/EPEL>`_.
-Only CentOS/RedHat version 6 or 7, and Fedora distributions, are currently supported.
+Only CentOS/RedHat version 6, 7 o 8, and Fedora distributions, are currently supported.
 The steps are as follows:

 #.
 Install the EPEL repository: